 I got my first publishing contract when I was twenty-two, but had to wait until I was twenty-four to see my debut novel - The Swan Kingdom - published.
 It went on to be shortlisted for the Branford Boase Award and the Lincolnshire Young People's Book Award, and become a USBBY Outstanding International Book, among other honours.

-I currently live in a little house in a town by the sea, with my two rescued cats, one called Hero after a Shakespearian character and one Echo after a nymph from a Greek myth.
-I also have a springer/cocker spaniel called Finbar (otherwise known as The Devil Hound).
+I currently live in a little house in a town by the sea, with my rescued cat Hero and my extremely odd working cocker spaniel Ruskin - otherwise known as Trash Puppy, Snaggletooth, and Pookie.

 My favourite colour is green.
-My favourite food is Chinese dim sum.
-My favourite songs are 'I Will Follow You Into the Dark' by Death Cab for Cutie and 'Spem in Alium' by Thomas Tallis.
+My favourite food is dim sum.
+My favourite songs are 'I Will Follow You Into the Dark' by Death Cab for Cutie, 'Fantasy for Violin and Orchestra' by Michael Hess, 'Run' by Snow Patrol, and 'Spem in Alium' by Thomas Tallis.

 More information on me can be found on my author profile on the Walker Books site.